NotAymo/Closedverse-Go/README.md

 - Ngrok - https://ngrok.com/ (if you want to host it publicly)

 # How to host it ?
 (LOCAL ONLY)
-/!\ Warning !
-Using Ngrok as hoster will "expose" your IP, use at your own risk /!\
 - Download the `.zip` file and unzip it
 - Right click in the `Closedverse-Go` folder
 - Open with Terminal/Powershell (Or do [Windows key] + R then type cmd, `cd Downloads`, cd Closedverse-Go)